DerBejijing/pico_serial/README.md

 ### Wiring
 In the most basic configuration, we need one wire for the data from PI-1 to PI-2 and a common ground.
 The communication is unidirectional, so there is one sender and one receiver.
-Later, I will explain
+There is another example (examples/serial_echo_master and examples/serial_echo_slave) showing how to get two devices communicating using a transmitter **and** receiver interface.
+If you follow and understand the steps below, running these examples will be self-explainantory.
-how to do both.
 For the data any gpio pin can be used.

 ### Workspace setup
 You will need to setup the development environment for raspberry pico.
 If you are not using Linux,